zanettix/Data-Analysics/README.md

-Il Master in Data Analytics è un programma di eccellenza progettato da ProfessionAI per fornire agli studenti le conoscenze e le competenze necessarie per diventare esperti di Data Analytics anche partendo da zero.

-Il programma è stato sviluppato da professionisti del settore e comprende corsi teorici e pratici che ti aiuteranno a diventare un Data Analyst.
-Uno dei vantaggi del Master in Data Analytics è la sua flessibilità.
-Potrai seguire il programma a tuo ritmo ed inoltre, avrai l’opportunità di lavorare su progetti pratici e sperimentare con diverse tecniche e strumenti utilizzati nel mondo professionale.

-I progetti sono così divisi:
+The Master's in Data Analytics is a premier program designed by ProfessionAI to provide students with the knowledge and skills needed to become data analytics experts, even from scratch.

+The program was developed by industry professionals and includes theoretical and practical courses that will help you become a data analyst.
+One of the advantages of the Master's in Data Analytics is its flexibility.
+You can follow the program at your own pace, and you'll also have the opportunity to work on practical projects and experiment with various techniques and tools used in the professional world.

+The projects are divided as follows:
-- 1-3 sono in Excel
+- 1-3 are in Excel
-- 4-5 riguardano la data viz con PowerBI e Tableau
+- 4-5 involve data visualization with PowerBI and Tableau
-- 6-9 ricoprono Python, ML e NLP
+- 6-9 cover Python, ML, and NLP
-- 10-11 interessano SQL e Big Data(ho usato Databricks e sfruttato l'uso dei cluster).
+- 10-11 involve SQL and Big Data (I used Databricks and took advantage of the use of clusters).

-Inoltre, ho aggiunto un progetto sempre di ML fatto all'università, al corso di statistica numerica.
+Additionally, I added an ML project from university to my numerical statistics course.